otrv4/otrv4/otrv4.md

   -39081
 ```

-A scalar modulo `p` is a "field element", and should be encoded and decoded
+A scalar modulo `q` is a "field element", and should be encoded and decoded
 using the rules for MPIs.

 ### 3072 Diffie-Hellman Parameters